Hadia Tajik: Avoiding tax on a fringe benefit

 On 20 February 2022, Verdens Gang revealed that Tajik in 2006 had used a rental contract for an apartment in Rogaland, to avoid paying tax on use of a government apartment in Oslo; she never used or paid for the apartment in Rogaland, and the authorities were never informed.
 On 22 February, Trygve Hegnar, the chief editor of Finansavisen, said that the case was one of cheating and fraud to avoid paying tax.
 Later that day, the Office of the Prime Minister (SMK) confirmed that the rental contract (from Rogaland) was the reason that she had been exempted from being taxed on the use of the government apartment.
 The same day, Kristin Clemet said that Tajik omitted informing SMK - her employer (in 2006) - even though Tajik knew that she had information that was of relevance to her "tax situation".
 On 23 February, prime minister Jonas Gahr Støre was asked if he was informed about the use of the rental contract (from Rogaland) during the vetting before she became a cabinet member; something he refused to comment.
 Gunnar Stavrum, the editor of Nettavisen, said that she apparently wrongfully avoided paying tax, and estimated that her profit was around 100,000 to 150,000 Norwegian kroner.
 On 23 February, Tajik said that she is going to pay tax on the amount that was her benefit for having a government apartment during 2006–2010.
 Later that day, Eivind Furuseth (expert on tax law) said that had the matter gone to trial (prior to the expiration of the statute of limitations), then the outcome could have been a prison sentence.

 In 2006 she was a political advisor to then labour minister Bjarne Håkon Hanssen.

 Other

 On 22 July 2011, Tajik was visiting the Workers' Youth League summer camp at Utøya together with former prime minister Gro Harlem Brundtland.
 They left a few hours before Anders Behring Breivik arrived, thus narrowly avoiding the massacre.

 Tajik was chosen as one of the two deputy leaders of the party at the national party congress in 2015.
 On 6 March 2022, two days after resigning as minister of labour and social inclusion, Tajik announced that she also would be resigning as deputy leader.

 Tajik became the first woman of a minority background to be listed as the most powerful woman in Norway, in a list by Kapital in November 2021.

+In February 2025, it was announced that she would be joining the law firm Haavind as a attorney-at-law and advisor following the 2025 election.